agabor/docs/_includes/parse-server/MongoRocks.md

 ### Simple and efficient hot backups

 In addition to performance gains, a major advantage of MongoRocks (and RocksDB in general) is very efficient backups that do not require downtime.
 As detailed in this [blog post](http://blog.parse.com/learn/engineering/strata-open-source-library-for-efficient-mongodb-backups/), RocksDB backups can be taken on a live DB without interrupting service.
 RocksDB also supports incremental backups, reducing the I/O, network, and storage costs of doing backups and allowing backups to run more frequently.
-At Parse, we reduced DB infrastructure costs by more than 20% by using MongoRocks, the Strata backup tool, and Amazon S3 in place of MMAP and EBS Snapshots.
+At MSG, we reduced DB infrastructure costs by more than 20% by using MongoRocks, the Strata backup tool, and Amazon S3 in place of MMAP and EBS Snapshots.

 ### Are there any reasons not to use MongoRocks?

-Generally speaking, MongoRocks was suitable for running all app workloads at Parse.
+Generally speaking, MongoRocks was suitable for running all app workloads at MSG.
 However, there are some workloads for which LSM are not ideal, and for which better performance may be achieved with other storage engines like MMAP or WiredTiger, such as:

 - Applications with high number of in-place updates or deletes.
 For example, a very busy work queue or heap.
 - Applications with queries that scan many documents *and* fit entirely in memory.